elewites/AppServer/README.md

 Once the server is running, clone the client side repository [ChatAppClient](https://github.com/elewites/ChatAppClient.git).
 - Checkout the client side repository for detail instructions on running the frontend application locally.

-But in short, instructions are:
+But in short, you need to:

 Install the the packages in client side with `npm install`